Weekend at Bernie's II: Plot

-When Larry, Richard, and Claudia are reunited, they are shocked to discover that Bernie is moving and realize he is leading them towards the $2 million.
-To keep him moving, they put a Walkman with headphones on his head.
+When Larry, Richard and Claudia are reunited, they are shocked to discover that the undead Bernie is moving and realize he is leading them towards the $2 million.
+They put a Walkman with headphones on his head to keep him moving.
 As Bernie finds a large chest underwater, their resulting excitement causes Larry to accidentally shoot Bernie in the head with a speargun, destroying the headphones.

 They attempt to bring Bernie back to the surface but he will not let go of the chest, which is too heavy to hoist out of the water.
 They end up attaching Bernie to a horse carriage with music playing.
-It seems to work at first, but when they go downhill, the carriage goes out of control.
+It seems to work at first, but the carriage goes out of control when they go downhill.
 Eventually, the carriage ends up at Mobu's place.
 Bernie hits a large tree branch and spins into a somersault before knocking out Mobu.
-The crash also causes Bernie to drop the chest on the ground and it breaks open.
-Larry tries to scoop up the money but is caught by Hummel (now slightly unhinged upon seeing the undead Bernie walk) and he gives the $2 million to him.
+The crash also causes Bernie to drop the chest on the ground, and it breaks open.
+Larry tries to scoop up the money, but is caught by Hummel (now slightly unhinged upon seeing the undead Bernie walk), and he gives the $2 million to him.
 With Mobu out of commission, Claudia's father, a medical doctor, says that he can cure Richard if he can get the blood of a virgin (which Larry confesses he can provide).
 The mobsters and Mobu are arrested.